THIS DATE IN HISTORY: April 25

 Video: Johnny Bower led Leafs to four Stanley Cup titles

-1972: Bobby Orr has three assists in the Boston Bruins' 5-3 road victory against the St. Louis Blues in Game 4 of the Semifinals, completing a four-game sweep.
+1972: Bobby Orr has three assists in the Boston Bruins' 5-3 victory against the St. Louis Blues at St. Louis Arena in Game 4 of the Semifinals, completing a four-game sweep.
 Orr finishes the first two rounds of the playoffs with 15 assists, the most ever by a defenseman in one playoff year.
 He breaks the mark set by Pat Stapleton of the Chicago Blackhawks and J.C.
 Tremblay of the Montreal Canadiens one year earlier.

 Video: Bobby Orr revolutionized defensive position